Passover DinnerPassover CelebrationHappy Jewish Passover

 • Peel the potatoes and chop them.

-• Take a large heavy pot and combine together potatoes, garlic, 4 tbsp butter, water and salt.
+• Take a large heavy pot and combine potatoes, garlic, 4 tbsps. butter, water and salt.

 • Boil the water on high flame and reduce the heat to low.

-• Cover the pot and simmer for 20 to 25 minutes till the potatoes turn tender.
+• Cover the pot and simmer for 20 to 25 minutes or until the potatoes are tender.

 • Add in parsley, chives, oregano, thyme and rosemary.
 Mix well.